 Students are required to participate in good standing in six trimesters of physical activity in order to receive physical education credit towards their graduation requirements.
-As of the 2018 - 2019 school year:
+It is the student's responsibility to ensure that they remain current on the amount of credits they have and need to achieve annually.
+As of the 2019 - 2020 school year:

 - ALL students entering ninth grade must participate in six trimesters of physical activity.
-Four trimesters must be completed by the end of their sophomore year, two of which must be School sponsored activities. - ALL new tenth graders must participate in four trimesters of physical activity.
-Two trimesters must be completed by the end of their sophomore year, one of which must be a School sponsored activity. - ALL new eleventh graders must participate in two trimesters of physical activity.
-It can be one trimester each year or two trimesters in one year, however one must be a School sponsored activity. - All new twelfth graders must fulfill one trimester of physical activity, which must be a School sponsored activity.
+Four trimesters must be completed by the end of their sophomore year, two of which must be School sponsored teams or activities. - ALL new tenth graders must participate in four trimesters of physical activity.
+Two trimesters must be completed by the end of their sophomore year, one of which must be a School sponsored team or activity. - ALL new eleventh graders must participate in two trimesters of physical activity.
+It can be one trimester each year or two trimesters in one year, however one must be a School sponsored team or activity. - All new twelfth graders must fulfill one trimester of physical activity, which must be a School sponsored team or activity.